 Suren Shrestha | master Tibetan bowl practicioner

 In order to better explain the use of the Tibetan singing bowls on the human body we can compare the human body to a musical instrument.
 When the instrument is out of tune the sound produced is inharmonious.
 It is the same with the human body; when the body’s energetic fields are out of balance (or out of tune), the person’s health is in question.
-During a sound healing session with the Tibetan singing bowls, singing bowls are placed onto and around the human body and act as “tuning forks” restoring the chakras’ healthy and harmonious vibration.
+During a sound healing session or a Tibetan sound massage with the Tibetan singing bowls, singing bowls are placed onto and around the human body and act as “tuning forks” restoring the chakras’ healthy and harmonious vibration.
 When there is deep relaxation through the soothing, resonant sound of the singing bowls, the body is affected on a cellular level, opening up the flow of energy to move us back toward vibrational alignment with health.
 After a sound healing session, most people have a feeling of peace, harmony and well-being; they feel present, centered, and in-tune.

 According to American author and spiritual teacher Ted Andrews, the sounds of bowls resonate with every cell in the body to release barriers, restore balance in the body’s energy field, help restore blood pressure, open and balance the meridians, and stimulate the immune system.